About the Chinese Culture Center

 The Chinese Culture Center of San Francisco is a community-based, non-profit organization established in 1965.
 The mission of the Chinese Culture Foundation is to spark intercultural discovery through art, education and engagement.

 Founded on October 15, 1965 in San Francisco, the Foundation grew, thrived and adapted to being a premiere center for intercultural discovery.
 Chinese Culture Center (CCC) opened as CCF’s primary program site in 1973.
-Centrally located between Chinatown and the Financial District, the Center engages a broad spectrum of audiences from the Chinese community, the city at large, and the greater Bay Area, as well as visitors from across the US and from other countries
+Centrally located between Chinatown and the Financial District, the Center engages a broad spectrum of audiences from the Chinese community, the city at large, and the greater Bay Area, as well as visitors from across the US and from other countries.
+In 2012, over 45,000 visitors engaged in CCC programs.

 In its 48 years of work, CCC has played a pioneering role in introducing Chinese culture to the American public through exhibitions and public programming of a broad spectrum of Chinese traditional and contemporary artistic works in multiple disciplines: Visual Arts, Literature, Music and Theater.